rileymcnair/foodbankhelper/README.md

 and vica versa.
 It is easy for users to visualize on an interactive map where nearby organizations and donations are marked.
 The web app is mostly front-end oriented and requires no page loading, but will restart all instances on refresh.
 Envisioned users are either:
-  - donors, who wish to schedule a donation or to view nearby organizations
+  - Donors, who wish to schedule a donation or to view nearby organizations
-  - organizations, who wish to add their organization to the system or to view nearby donations ready for pickup.
+  - Organizations, who wish to add their organization to the system or to view nearby donations ready for pickup.

 ## Features